Top mobile app publishers right now: overall, fintech, games, music, and travel

 Note: Due to pure personal bias I’ve removed beat creation and music creation apps from this list in favor of just pure music apps, at least as much as possible.
 (If I’ve missed anything, let me know!)

 You will note that Apple hits the top list on Android, thanks to Apple Music.
 (For some reason Google doesn’t include the Apple Music app in a standard Android install.
 Why could that be???)
-You’ll also see Samsung, thanks to the Samsung Music app.
-(And Sony, for the same kind of reason.)
+Samsung and the Samsung Music app, however, has fallen out of the top list, as has Sony.

 Interestingly, there are also publishers like Gototop which you might not recognize.
 Gototop offers an app called Feelsy that “will help you have stress relief and relax after a tiring day, fall asleep faster, or just beat boredom by playing with beautiful and soothing textures and patterns.”
 In other words, sort of ASMR+ music for chilling and falling asleep.